alexirpan/alexirpan.github.io/_posts/2015-11-29-mlp-season-5-review.markdown

 Welcome back to *My Little Pony*.
 Here's *a desolate wasteland with no civilization*.
 For kids!
 {: .centered }

 It's a great sign for season 6.
-I don't know if they can keep the charm that's kept me watching the show, but this time I'll give them the benefit of the doubt.
+I'm still unsure they can keep the charm that makes the show great, but this time I'll give them the benefit of the doubt.